gautamtrivedi49/gautamtrivedi49/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Gautam+Trivedi!;" />
 </h1>

-<h3 >A passionate Experienced Front-End Web Developer with a robust skill set in ReactJS, NextJS, SASS/CSS, HTML5, and JavaScript.Known for prioritizing the delivery of high-quality,accessible, and responsive software solutions.
+<P >A passionate Experienced Front-End Web Developer with a robust skill set in ReactJS, NextJS, SASS/CSS, HTML5, and JavaScript.Known for prioritizing the delivery of high-quality,accessible, and responsive software solutions.
 Adept at exploring and integrating new technologies to enhance project outcomes.
 Proven team player with excellent cross-team bonding skills, contributing effectively to collaborative environments.
 Experienced in utilizing project management tools such as Jira and version control systems like GitLab for efficient Continuous Deployment.
-Committed to staying abreast of industry trends and committed to driving innovation in web development.</h3>
+Committed to staying abreast of industry trends and committed to driving innovation in web development.</p>

 <br/>
 <div align="center">